-JERRY UELSMANN SIGNED OFFSET LITHOGRAPH OF HIS PHOTOMONTAGE, UNTITLED, 1979, "Jerry N. Uelsmann", 5 x 6, stunning b/w, by American photographer renowned for his photographic multiple image surrealist art.
+JERRY UELSMANN SIGNED OFFSET LITHOGRAPH OF HIS PHOTOMONTAGE, UNTITLED, 1979, "Jerry N. Uelsmann" on the verson, with museum-quality matting and framing to an overall size of 8.75 x 10.5, stunning b/w, by American photographer renowned for his photographic multiple image surrealist art.
 In fine condition.

 Jerry Uelsmann has been a major creative force in fine art photography for nearly four decades.
 Inspired by such budding Pop art icons as Robert Rauschenberg and Joseph Cornell, Uelsmann began experimenting with a variety of darkroom techniques that gave vent to his creative urges.
 He developed techniques for combining multiple images into often stunning works of surrealist art.
 By 1965, Uelsmann had gained a reputation as the leading figure in the new field of Pop-art photography.
 He is the master innovator of the multiple image.
 Uelsmann does not use any digital processes.
 He creates each print in the darkroom using three to eight enlargers.
 His mystical and enigmatic images abound with mystery and symbolism.
 He received a Guggenheim Fellowship in 1967 and a National Endowment for the Arts Fellowship in 1972.
 Uelsmann's photographs are collected extensively by museums.
 His photographs are in the permanent collections of many museums worldwide, including the Metropolitan Museum of Art and Museum of Modern Art in New York, the Chicago Art Institute, the Samuel P. Harn Museum in Gainesville, the International Museum of Photography at the George Eastman House, the Tokyo Metropolitan Museum of Photography, the National Museum of Modern Art in Kyoto, and the Museum of Photography in Seoul, Korea.